Skip to content

 Kafka provides fault tolerance through partition replication across multiple brokers.
 Each partition has one leader and multiple followers, ensuring data survives broker failures.

-REPLICATION FLOW:
+REPLICATION ARCHITECTURE

 In-Sync Replicas (ISR) Management